Charlie Baird

-Charlie Baird, an Austin, Texas criminal defense attorney and retired state district court and Texas Court of Criminal Appeals associate judge, is best known for his efforts at promoting restorative justice during his time on the bench.
+Charlie Baird is an Austin, Texas criminal defense attorney and retired state district court and Texas Court of Criminal Appeals associate judge, is best known for his efforts at promoting restorative justice during his time on the bench.
 He is the only judge in the state of Texas to have exonerated a deceased individual, which he did in the case of Tim Cole.

 Early life

 Charlie Baird was born and raised in Gilmer, Texas and is a 1973 graduate of Gilmer High School.

 Education

 Baird attended Kilgore College, then transferred to The University of Texas, graduating in 1976 with a degree in business administration.
 After working for Congressman Ray Roberts, Baird returned to Houston and South Texas College of Law; he graduated in December 1980 and began practicing law the following spring.

 Baird earned his Master of Laws in Judicial Process from The University of Virginia School of Law in 1995.
 In 1993, he was named the distinguished alumnus of South Texas College of Law.